Akplesa/python-api-challenge/README.md

 Performed a weather check on each of the cities using a series of successive API calls, Included a print log of each city as it's being processed with the city number and city name, and Saved a CSV of all retrieved data and a PNG image for each scatter plot.

+## VACATIONPY
+## Purpose
+working with weather data to plan future vacations.

+## Process
+1. Narrowing down the DataFrame to find the ideal weather condition.
+For example:

+2. Dropping any rows that don't contain all three conditions to make sure that weather is ideal.

+3. Using Google Places API to find the first hotel for each city located within 5000 meters of coordinates.

+4. Plotting the hotels on top of the humidity heatmap with each pin containing the Hotel Name, City, and Country.